ORNL-MDF/Raptor/doc/paper.md

 This research used resources of the Compute and Data Environment for Science (CADES) at the Oak Ridge National Laboratory, supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
+This work was supported by a Space Technology Research Institutes grant from NASA’s Space Technology Research Grants Program under Grant #80NSSC23K1342.

 # References